grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

 ### Option 2: Use port forwarding

-If Option 1 does not work in your minikube environment (mostly depends on the network), then as an alternative you can use the **port forwarding** option for the Grafana service on port `3000`.
+If Option 1 does not work in your minikube environment (this mostly depends on the network), then as an alternative you can use the port forwarding option for the Grafana service on port `3000`.

 For more information about port forwarding, refer to [Use Port Forwarding to Access Applications in a Cluster](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).